ArefShojaei/Lite-PHP/README.md

 ```

 ### Route
-> This helper lets you to add a new Route in a module
+> Adds new Route in a module

 Note: You can use it by two ways: <br>